Malcev Completions, Hodge Theory, and Motives: Preliminaries

 With the second part of this proposition in mind, we make the following definition: \begin{defn} A \emph{Tannakian subcategory} of a Tannakian category is a full abelian subcategory closed under direct sums, tensor products, taking duals, and taking subquotients. \end{defn}

 Given a homomorphism $G \to H$ of pro-algebraic groups, we sometimes denote by $\Res^H_G \colon \Rep H \to \Rep G$ the restriction functor from $H$-representations to $G$-representations.

 \begin{lem} Given a homomorphism $p\colon G\to H$, the smallest Tannakian subcategory of $\Rep G$ containing $\im(p^*)$ is the essential image of $\Res^{\im(p)}_G$. \end{lem} \begin{proof} Let $\clg{T}\subseteq\Rep(G)$ denote the smallest Tannakian subcategory containing $\im(p^*)$.
-Note that we have a factorisation $G \to \scr{G}(\clg{T}) \to H$ of $p$, and that the first map is surjective by \nref{Prop.}{prop:tannaka-mor-cor}.\ref{enum:surjective}.
+Note that we have a factorization $G \to \scr{G}(\clg{T}) \to H$ of $p$, and that the first map is surjective by \nref{Prop.}{prop:tannaka-mor-cor}.\ref{enum:surjective}.
 Next, we check that $\scr{G}(\clg{T}) \to H$ is injective by \nref{Prop.}{prop:tannaka-mor-cor}.\ref{enum:injective}.
 Thus, we need to show that every object in $\clg{T}$ is a subquotient of an object in the essential image of $p^*$.
 But this follows from the following elementary fact: if you take a full, monoidal subcategory of a Tannakian category, closed under taking duals, then the closure of this subcategory under taking subquotients is a Tannakian category.
 Using this fact for the monoidal subcategory $\im(p^*)$ of $\Rep G$, we get that $\clg{T}$ is its closure under forming subquotients, by the minimality of $\clg{T}$. \end{proof}

 \begin{lem} A homomorphism $p\colon G\to H$ has pro-unipotent kernel if and only if the category $\Rep G$ is $\Res^{\im(p)}_G$-unipotent.
-(Or equivalently, $\Rep G$ is $p^*$-unipotent, i.e., $\Rep G$ is generated under extensions and subquotients by its full subcategory $\im(p^*)$.) \end{lem} \begin{proof} Assume that $\Rep G$ is $\Res^{\im(p)}_G$-unipotent, and let $K := \ker(p)$.
+(Equivalently, $\Rep G$ is generated under extensions and subquotients by its full subcategory $\im(p^*)$.) \end{lem} \begin{proof} Assume that $\Rep G$ is $\Res^{\im(p)}_G$-unipotent, and let $K := \ker(p)$.
 Then it is clear that whatever is in the image of $\Res^G_K$, is (absolutely) unipotent.
 By \nref{Prop.}{prop:tannaka-mor-cor}.\ref{enum:injective}, every $K$-representation is then a subquotient of a unipotent $K$-representation.
 But such a representation must also be unipotent (\nref{Rmk.}{rmk:tannaka-unip}).

 Now assume that $\ker(p)=:K$ is pro-unipotent.
 Then, given a non-zero $G$-representation $V$, the $K$-invariants $V^K$ are non-zero and form a sub-$G$-representation (since $K$ is normal in $G$).
 Moreover, $V^K$ is actually the restriction of an $\im(p)$-representation, since $\im(p) = \coker(K \to G)$.
 This shows $\Res^{\im(p)}_G$-unipotency of $\Rep G$, by \nref{Rmk.}{rmk:tannaka-unip}. \end{proof}